-- Many return windows are just a short time away, as in minutes away.
+- Many return windows are just a short time away, as in zero to a few minutes away.
 Reserve and ride—instant gratification.

-- You can see all available rides and return windows at once.
+- You can see all available rides and return windows in one park at once.

 - You can reserve another ride in a much shorter time window.
-Many times we could reserve a ride and then a second ride 20 minutes later and a third a short period of time after that.
+Many times we could reserve a ride and then a second ride 30 minutes later and a third a short period of time after that.
 We were in Disney California Adventure and were able to reserve our next three rides over in Disneyland all within short windows of each other.
-We hopped over to Disneyland and did not have to wait for any rides.
-At one point we selected a ride with a return time that was three hours away.
-We were able to select another ride in an hour and a half instead of the traditional two hours.
+We hopped over to Disneyland midday and did not have to wait for any rides.

-- The return time windows, at least the day we visited, were often sooner than the traditional FASTPASS windows that were being distributed at the same time.
+- The return time windows are sometimes sooner than the traditional FASTPASS windows that are being distributed at the same time.

 This is the hardest question to answer.
 For certain people, we think it will be worth it.
 Guests who are making shorter visits—1- or 2-day visits, especially during busier times—will most benefit from the service.
 For these people it mostly will save time and allow them to ride more rides.
-Annual passholders, who make a big chunk of the Disneyland-going population and have the luxury of visiting any time, are less likely to benefit from it.
-But the Passholders do get good at maximizing their time, so if the annual fee is in their budget they may start using the service more and more.
+Annual passholders, who make a big chunk of the Disneyland-going population and have the luxury of visiting any time, are less likely feel the pressure to get it all in.
+Passholders do get good at maximizing their time, so if the annual fee is in their budget they may start using the service more and more.
 After using Disney MaxPass for one day, we can say that the $10 per person investment (especially since it comes with PhotoPass downloads) made for a fun day with zero lines on a busy summer day.
 Yes, a theme park ticket is already pretty pricey, but time is money.
 For $10 you can take hours of standing in line and apply that saved time to riding more rides or getting to enjoy more aspects of the parks.

 Disney MaxPass will be the best investment for someone who plans to arrive early in the day (especially if visiting Disney California Adventure) and stay most of the day, comes prepared with external phone chargers and who loves thrills rides, since most of the FASTPASS rides are the more exciting rides.
 MaxPass is a great tool for people who like to park hop If you are not interested in the FASTPASS attractions (you can find a list of FASTPASS rides here), then MaxPass is not a great value for you.
 You can get it for some family members and not others.
 If you reserve a return time for three party members, you can bring three people in—in our experience nobody checks to make sure they are the same three people who purchased Disney MaxPass.
 So you could play with the app when traveling with a group and substitute people if you need to here and there.
 Technically speaking though, MaxPass is not transferable.
 Another way to save money is to use MaxPass on just one day of a multiday journey and then use traditional FastPass the other days or focus on other rides and attractions in the parks.

 There are a few quirks still being worked out while Disney MaxPass is new.
 Disneyland Resort wi-fi is spottier than a speckled frog.
-The app does not connect well inside buildings, so make your selections when you are outside.
+The app does not connect well inside buildings, so choose your selections when you are outside.
 There were 10-minute windows where we could not access the reservations or book any new ones no matter where we stood.
 Disneyland was very apologetic, as this was happening to a lot of guests.
 We expect them to continue to streamline that process.
 The good news is that if you experience app trouble, you do not need to open the app to use the FastPass because your park ticket will work, as will a screenshot of the FASTPASS if you took one.

 The biggest downside to Disney MaxPass is that it drains your phone battery because you are constantly going in and out of the app or searching for a signal.
 Do not MaxPass without a portable charger.
 They sell them in the park for $30 and they come with unlimited cartridge exchanges.
 You can also buy one elsewhere.
 MaxPass can take you from 100% to 5% in 3 to 4 hours!
 There are a few electrical outlets in the parks.
 You can find some near some restrooms, but sitting outside a restroom to charge your phone for an hour is not why you pay for an app that helps you save time.
 We played with a few ideas to help conserve phone battery.

-- Put your phone on low-power mode (turn off bluetooth and wifi when you're not using them).
+- Put your phone on low-power mode and turn off Bluetooth and Wi-Fi when you're not using them.